rdsea/HINC/README.md

 2. User run the Global Management Service on the cloud or personal laptop, configure it to connect to the message queue.
 4. User can execute a query from the client, which interact with Global Management Service.

+** Reference **
+If you are using HINC for your work, pls. cite the following paper:

+D.-H. Le, N. Narendra, and H.-L. Truong, “Hinc harmonizing diverse resource information across iot, network functions and clouds,” in Proceedings of the 2016 International Conference on Future Internet of Things and Cloud (FICLOUD ’16), 2016, submitted.
 ------------------------
 Copyright 2016, by TU Wien.
 Licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).